What the spring 2026 data means for anyone deploying an agentic fleet.

 You need a partner who red-teams their own outputs against current attack categories as a routine pre-launch step, not as a one-time exercise.

-And you need a partner who deploys on a runtime built for enterprise governance, then makes sure your agents can speak to the rest of your stack through open protocols.
-MCP for tool packaging and A2A (Preview) for cross-vendor agent discovery are becoming the connective tissue of enterprise agent fleets.
-Pick the runtime with the strongest governance posture, then make sure the agents you deploy on it can interoperate with everything else.
+And you need a partner who deploys on a runtime built for enterprise governance, then makes sure your agents can call the tools and services that live everywhere else in your stack.
+MCP is becoming the standard for tool packaging across enterprise agent fleets.
+Pick the runtime with the strongest governance posture, then make sure the agents you deploy on it can interoperate with the rest of your environment through it.

 Where IAgentic fits

 IAgentic was built for exactly the moment the spring 2026 data describes.
 We are IBM specialists.
-Our JANUS platform turns a single discovery conversation into a production-grade multi-agent ecosystem on IBM watsonx Orchestrate in 4 to 6 days — the same scope a traditional consulting firm quotes at 4 to 6 months.
+We deploy exclusively to IBM watsonx Orchestrate, the runtime IBM has built for enterprise governance, audit, and policy enforcement.
+Our JANUS platform turns a single discovery conversation into a production-grade multi-agent ecosystem on watsonx Orchestrate in 4 to 6 days, the same scope a traditional consulting firm quotes at 4 to 6 months.
 Every build ships with:

-• MCP support so your agents can call any tool packaged for any compatible runtime
+- MCP support so your agents can call tools and services packaged for any compatible runtime, while continuing to run inside watsonx Orchestrate.

 That last point matters more in 2026 than it did six months ago.
 Sinch and Monte Carlo both say the same thing: failures show up under real traffic, in patterns pilots cannot predict.
-The build partners who win in this market are the ones with a feedback loop wide enough to catch those failures, and a build pipeline disciplined enough to apply the fix to every project that comes after.
+The build partners who win in this market are the ones with a feedback loop wide enough to catch those failures and a build pipeline disciplined enough to apply the fix to every project that comes after.
+That is the discipline that puts you in the production cohort, not the 74% rollback one.

 Three questions to ask any agent partner you are evaluating

-3. How will your agents speak to agents and tools on other runtimes when that becomes necessary?
-Look for MCP and A2A support.
+- How will your agents call the tools and services that live across other runtimes when that becomes necessary?
+Look for MCP support.

 If they hesitate on any of them, you have your answer.